States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Emergence of Implicit Computation

 As illustrated in Figure \ref{fig:models}, there exists a strong correlation between performance and model size.
-Smaller models achieve passable accuracy on the addition of two or three two-digit numbers, but their accuracy rapidly deteriorates to near zero when the length of the sequence reaches five.
-Larger models, however, maintain accuracies above 50\% for sequences of up to five numbers and demonstrate non-zero performance for sequences of even more numbers, demonstrating the fast ``emergence'' of this capability.
+Smaller models achieve passable accuracy when adding 2 or 3 operands, but their accuracy rapidly deteriorates to near zero when the length of the sequence reaches 8.
+Larger models, however, maintain accuracies above 50\% for sequences of up to 8 numbers and demonstrate non-zero performance for sequences of 11 or even more numbers, demonstrating the fast "emergence" of this capability.

-The "emergence" of this capability becomes most prominent when models encounter consecutive addition problems involving more than eight addends.
-To illustrate this phenomenon, Figure \ref{fig:emergent} presents the accuracies of both open-source and closed-source models performing direct addition with ten addends.
-It is evident that larger and more advanced closed-source models exhibit significantly higher task accuracies in an emergent manner.
+The "emergence" of this capability becomes prominent when models encounter more than 8 addends.
+Figure \ref{fig:emergent} presents the accuracies of models performing direct addition with 10 addends.
+It is evident that larger and more advanced closed-source models exhibit higher accuracies emergently.

-To conduct a comprehensive analysis of the correlation between model size and performance, we examine the Qwen model series, including models with sizes of 72B, 14B, 7B, and 4B, as illustrated in Figure \ref{fig:qwen}.
-The results indicate a distinct enhancement in performance proportional to the increase in model size, especially noticeable for sequence lengths ranging from three to six numbers.
+To analyze the correlation between model size and performance, we examine the Qwen2.5 series, including models with sizes of 72B, 32B, 14B, 7B and 3B, as illustrated in Figure \ref{fig:qwen}.
+The results indicate a distinct enhancement in performance proportional to the increase in model size, especially noticeable for sequence lengths around five.